 Charitable Donations: 4 Tips for Safe Giving

 It's important to ensure that your donated dollars are going to the right place and being used appropriately.
-Use these four tips to help tell the difference between a reputable organization or a fraudster.
+Use these four tips to help tell the difference between a reputable organization and a fraudulent one.

 1. Research the charity's reputation